ghostery/adblocker/bench/comparison/overview.md

 ![](./plots/ghostery-ublock-origin-brave-adblock-plus-serializationtimings.svg)

-This bar plot contains the median time taken to serialize the engine for each content blocker:
+This bar plot contains the median time taken to serialize the engine for each
+content-blocker:

 ![](./plots/serializationtimings.svg)

-Similarly, we measure the time it takes to restore the content blocker from its serialized form:
+Similarly, we measure the time it takes to restore the content-blocker from its serialized form:

 ![](./plots/ghostery-ublock-origin-brave-adblock-plus-deserializationtimings.svg)